onflow/flow/docs/content/kitty-items/modify.md

     }

     self.minter.addNewImagesForKind(from: signer, newImages: NewImages);

   }

   execute {}
 }
 ```

-This transaction borrows the minter Resource from the signing account, and calls the `addNewImagesForKind` method on the minter Resource, passing in a struct containing the URIs to the new images for the `shades` kind we added.
+This transaction borrows the minter Resource from the signing account and calls the `addNewImagesForKind` method on the minter Resource.
+It passes a struct containing the links to the new images for the `shades` kind.

-If the signing account does not have the minter Resource thie transaction will fail.
+> **Note**: If the signing account does not have the minter Resource, this transaction will fail.
 This is good, because we only want the account that mints NFTs to be able to modify the contract.
+Also keep in mind, that if you were to add your own NFT, you would have to upload images to IPFS and store the new hashes instead.

-> **Note**: If you were to add your own NFT, you would have to upload images to IPFS and store the new hashes instead.
+Make sure you saved the file before proceeding to the next step.

 ## Update contract on the emulator

 Because you changed the smart contract for Kitty Items, you have to redeploy it to the emulator.
 Run the following command in your terminal, inside the root folder.

 > **Note**: You will notice that the previous script execution finished once all services successfully started.
 You do not need to stop the previous process.
-You can run the next command in the same terminal wihtout impact on the services running in the background.
+You can run the next command in the same terminal without impact on the services running in the background.

 ```sh
 npm run update:emulator